Number of items: 26.

 - University of Lincoln

-- University - Creative Arts, Maidstone
+- University for the Creative Arts, Maidstone

 - University of Hertfordshire